 Medellín is legitimately my favorite city in the world.
-The food the scene is amazing and the coffee scene is really making waves.
+The food the scene is fantastic and the coffee scene is really making waves.
 Our producer and friend Pedro Echevarria runs a beautiful cafe called Pergamino in the heart of the city.
 One of the best things about the city as a coffee location though is how close the farms are to the city.
-With a quick 45 minute drive one can be standing in the mountains on a farm overlooking the varied elevations that make up the incredible landscape of Colombia.
+With a quick 45-minute drive one can be standing in the mountains on a farm overlooking the varied elevations that make up the incredible landscape of Colombia.
 I try to visit Medellin 2-3 times per year.
 This coffee was found by Royal Coffee and shipped to be decaffeinated in Canada.
-We took this coffee to a light to medium roast and it works great as drip or espresso.
+We took this coffee to a light to medium roast, and it works great as drip or espresso.

 SWISS WATER DECAF PROCESS: